tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 This enables you to use syntax starting with `admin`, a.k.a, the nested namespace hierarchy with the global `admin()` at the top of the hierarchy.

 ### Initialize Firebase Admin SDK v10 modular syntax (optional)
 On October 14, 2021, the Firebase team released [Firebase Admin Node.js SDK v10](https://firebase.google.com/docs/admin/migrate-node-v10).
-The Firebase team recommends using the new, modular syntax.
+The new syntax imports only the modules your Cloud Function needs, making your app download faster.

 Initialize your `index.ts`.